-Have you ever wondered how to use, “would,” “would have,” and “would have had,” in English conversation, but weren’t sure how to use them?
-This new video teaches how to use the Third Conditional tense.
+Have you ever wanted to use “would,” “would have,” and “would have had,” in English conversation, but weren’t sure how to use them?
+This English lesson teaches how to use these.

-Would can be used at any time – used to express desires, or as the past tense of “will.”
+Let’s start with “Would”.
+Would can be used at any time, and it is used to express desires.
+It can also be used as the past tense of “will.”
 It sometimes denotes a polite preference or a polite way to request something.

 Conditional Tense Examples with Would:

 “I would like to learn to speak English fluently.”

 “I would not be surprised if got lost, with those confusing directions.”